 Who was Maria Callas?

-For many people, Maria Callas was the greatest singer of whom we have record or records.
+For many people, Maria Callas was the greatest singer of whom we have any sort of audio record.
 Not for nothing did we place her top in our list of the greatest sopranos of all time.

 For some others she is overrated, had an ugly voice.
 She went into decline very shortly after her brief period of glory.
 And as an actress was mannered, even grotesque.

-Everything about her is controversial.
+Everything about Maria Callas is controversial.
 To try to produce a balanced account of her, as an artist or woman, is to misunderstand what kind of phenomenon she was, and remains today.

 Early in her career she was considered a heavy-voiced artist.
 She went on to perform Isolde, Brünnhilde in Die Walküre, and Kundry in Parsifal.
 All in Italian, though often with partners singing in other languages: ‘Geliebte!’
 ‘Carissimo!’ is the kind of exchange you’d hear between lovers.